coroo/go-starter/README.md

 2. You need to have database and set it later in .env:
 ```
-Create your own form-generator database, lets call it `enigmaschool`
+Create your own form-generator database, lets call it `go-pawoon-user`
 ```

 ## Install Swagger Library